National Watch and Clock Museum

 The National Watch and Clock Museum is a great place to come and learn about time.
-See how timekeeping began and see how it is recorded.
-Chase and I took a trip there with a local homeschool group and we loved it.
-As soon as we arrived they even had us punch in on an old-fashioned time clock.
+We took a trip there with a local homeschool group and we loved it.
+As soon as we arrived they even had us punch a time-card on an old-fashioned time clock.

-Then we watched a short film about the origins of timekeeping.
-It was very informative.
-Then we began our scavenger hunt, they gave us a list of things to search for.
+We then watched a short film about the origins of timekeeping.
+It showed how earlier people kept time.
+It was very interesting and informative.
+Then we began a scavenger hunt.
+They gave us a list of items to search for around the museum.
 As we went on our way we stopped in a little room that was set up like an old clock shop.
 It was really neat!

 Chase was amazed at how big some of the clocks were.
-We have a picture of him in front of the one big one.
+We have a picture of him in front of one of the big ones.
 It's not the clearest picture, but you get the idea.

 Can you believe they have over 12,000 pieces in their collection?!
 That is impressive since they first opened in 1977 with under 1,000!

 After the treasure hunt we began working on all the fun activities that they had set up for the kids.
 Chase even got to make his own clock!
-There was an additional fee for that but it was worth it to see him having fun painting it.
+There was an additional fee for that but it was worth it to see him having fun putting together and painting it.

 The Address is: